Weeds of the Cooks River Valley – draft

 Whisky GrassAndropogon virginicus3

-Mother-Of-millionsBryophyllum delagoense3
+Mother-of-millionsBryophyllum delagoense3

 Live PlantBryophyllum pinnatum3